 Dynjandi is one of the most spectacular waterfalls in Iceland and the largest waterfall in the Westfjords.
 It is an importand part of the Westfjord scenic drive and one of the main natural wonders in the region.
 The waterfall consists of seven waterfalls that each has its name and identity.
 Dynjandi is more than just a waterfall; it is a feast of waterfalls and one of the most beautiful constructions by mother nature that you will ever see.
 The source of the waterfall traces its origin to the upland above the waterfall to lakes, and high volume spring fed rivers.
 The hiking trail all the way up to the highest, and most impressive part, Dynjandi waterfall, is pure joy and something no one who visits this waterfall should miss.
+For anyone visiting Dynjandi it is important to stay on the path and not walk outside the marked track.
 The uppermost waterfall Dynjandi is 100 meters high.
 You will recognize it from quite some distance, as it is reminiscent of a bridal veil because it is 30 meters in diameter on top and 60 meters in diameter at the bottom.
 If you walk all the way to the top, you can stand quite near the beautiful bridal veil as the waterfall has a convenient flow and is never intimidating.
 Another name for this waterfall is The Mountain Fall, but Dynjandi is the original name that has also defined the names of many other places nearby, and no wonder.
 It means Thunderous and indeed, the nearer you get, the clearer you will hear its thundering voice.

 The seven waterfalls of Dynjand